This is Mine Life

 Why Mining?

 Mining is essential to our way of life today and the world we want to create tomorrow.
 Choose a career in mining and help Canada be the world leader in safe, responsible mining.
-And be part of achieving a low carbon future.
+And be part of achieving a secure low carbon future.

 Mining Drives the Economy